Your free strata dictionary – New South Wales

 Certificate of title

-A certificate of title is a legal document.
-The NSW Land and Property Management Authority issues certificates of title.
-The certificate contains key information about a property and proves its ownership.
+A certificate of title is a legal document that is issued by the NSW Land and Property Management Authority.
+The certificate contains key information about a property, including but not limited to:

 Community association is land registered under The NSW Community Land Development Act 1989.
 It is a subdivision of association property and private lots.
 The owner of a lot maintains all buildings constructed on the lot.
 Association property is property jointly owned and maintained by all owners.